ifpen/chalk-it/README.md

 # Chalk'it

 Welcome to Chalk'it.
 Chalk'it ambition is to allow technicians, scientists or engineers, not specialists in web technologies, to build their own web applications based on the Python code, JavaScript code or web-services they develop.
-Watch this 5 minutes video for a quick introduction: <https://www.youtube.com/watch?v=vY8I1XwKs9k>.
+Watch this 5 minutes video for a quick introduction: <https://www.youtube.com/watch?v=vY8I1XwKs9k> or this more detailed demo: <https://www.youtube.com/watch?v=4O2IfRogeCc>.

 ![live demo](./assets/home/live-demo.gif)